CassiuSRSA/dataAnalystProject/README.md

 # My Data Analyst Projects

-This repository showcases my SQL skills when it comes to working with data.
+This repository showcases my SQL, Excel and Tableau skills when it comes to working with data.

 ## Project 1: Covid Data